-If you are a first time visitor, visit his tutorial page where he has videos that guide you through the site, such as the types of activities available, how to use listening exercises for grammar activities and a sample demo lesson.
-There are also handouts you can give to students to remind them how to navigate the site.
+If you’re a first-time visitor, visit the tutorial page for videos that guide you through the site so you can see the types of activities available, how to use listening exercises for grammar activities and a sample demo lesson.

-This is another website developed by another ESL teacher, full of videos featuring different English speakers discussing various topics.
+This is another website developed by an ESL teacher, full of videos featuring different English speakers discussing various topics.

 Recommended activity: One Minute Videos.
-These listening activities are short enough that most of your students will get through a few lessons in the time allotted during English language lab time.
+These listening activities are short enough that most of your students will get through a few videos in the time allotted during English language lab time.